yojoe/go-raml/README.md

 Besides generation of a new RAML specification file, updating an existing raml file is also supported.
 This way the raml filestructure that can be included in the main raml file is honored.

 `go-raml spec ...`

+## Viewing and Editing RAML File

+There are many ways to view and edit RAML file:

+- [API Workbench](http://apiworkbench.com/) is an atom package for designing, building, testing, documenting and sharing RESTful HTTP APIs
+- Vim : it is enough for simple purpose

 ## Contribute